When so much around us is changing, it becomes important to learn to provide our own stability.

 Now the World Economic Forum is getting in on the act.
-This article talks about how “disconnection from nature can be bad for our mental health” and “civilized life may be causing you psychological trauma.”
+This article talks about how “disconnection from nature can be bad for our mental health” and how “civilized life may be causing you psychological trauma.”

 Breathing in these chemicals also boosts human immune systems.
-And spending time in the forest also increases liveliness and improves overall feelings of well being
+Spending time in the forest increases liveliness and improves our feelings of well being

-Spending time in nature can make you healthier, happier, and improve your productivity.
+Spending time in nature can make you happier, healthier, and improve your productivity.
 Why not go forest bathing this weekend?

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.